-CHANGES IN PROGRAM OF STUDY FOR CLOCK-HOUR (PSAV) PROGRAMS
+CHANGES IN PROGRAM OF STUDY FOR CLOCK-HOUR/CAREER CERTIFICATE PROGRAMS

 Students are permitted to make changes to their program of study in accordance with their academic goals.
 So long as students are meeting all other SAP standards, changes of program alone will not disqualify them for financial aid eligibility.
-Students will be permitted one program change.
+Students will be permitted one program change during drop/add only.

-SUCCESSFUL/UNSUCCESSFUL COMPLETION FOR CLOCK-HOUR (PSAV) PROGRAMS
+SUCCESSFUL/UNSUCCESSFUL COMPLETION FOR CLOCK-HOUR/CAREER CERTIFICATE PROGRAMS